ec-jrc/SMDRM/README.md

 > :warning: This task required Docker Engine to be installed on you host.
 > For more info, check [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

+The `libdrm` package contains the core functionalities that Docker Containers import to execute specific tasks.
+For more info, check the [README.md](build/libdrm/README.md)

 ### Run